 “Simple tonight, fajitas with pulled pork, peppers and onions, guacamole, sour cream, refried beans.”

-“Good, then we can do buffet style, let them their own.”
+“Good, then we can do buffet style.”

 Natalie appears, kisses McKenzie on the cheek, takes a seat at the kitchen island, “I see the big tortillas, must be fajita night.”